-- You also need to check with the individual convenor/tutor whether footnotes are included within this word limit as practice varies from one course to another - Please provide an accurate word count on the Tracking Sheet
+- Check with the individual convenor/tutor whether footnotes are included within this word limit as practice varies from one course to another.
+Usually they are not included. - Please provide an accurate word count on the Tracking Sheet

 TURNITIN SUBMISSION

 Turnitin.com is an electronic plagiarism detection service that is used by dozens of universities world-wide.
 When a student's assignment is turned in to the system it is matched against millions of Internet pages, databases and a constantly increasing database of all previously and concurrently submitted assignments.
 Teaching staff receive a report from Turnitin that can be used as a resource to assist staff in making a judgement as to whether a student's work is plagiarised.